You may fill out our online form or you may cut and paste the form

 Solar Rebates are slowly decreasing, with scheduled drops as different levels of solar installs are achieved.

-There is a Solar Federal tax credit of 30%, for solar systems built between Jan
+There is a Solar Federal tax credit of 30%, for solar systems.
+Commercial systems (including on rental properties) also qualify for accelerated depreciation.

 Street Address: